ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 Stand-alone VMs, or VMs in a vApp, can connect to an Organization virtual data center network.

 From the tenant portal, access the hardware properties of the VMs and add the new network interface to the **NICs** field.
-Repeat the procedure for additional VMs.
+Repeat the procedure for extra VMs.
 For more information, see [Change the hardware properties of a virtual machine](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-BB95EAB5-13D7-4C4A-BDA3-AA1338BC01CA.html?hWord=N4IghgNiBcIHIEkDCBnEBfIA){: external}.

 After the VMs are connected to the Organization virtual data center network, they are able to communicate with each other.
 You can ping from one of the VMs to another to test.
 If the ping command does not respond, check the OS firewalls to see whether ICMP is allowed.